blaa/WifiStalker/README.md

 ## Web interface

 -   Clickable, interactive web application created with AngularJS, Bootstrap and other - ChartJS.
+Responsive UI.
 -   Observing surroundings within specified time window (10s - 24h)
 -   Creating presence snapshots - currently present clients (within time window) on the context of surrounding APs.
 -   Investigating details about each sniffed node.
+-   See screenshots in docs/ for a feel.

 ## Marauder's Map